menu

 • Mr Faber

-In Werk Haagse Post journalist Martin Schouten interviews 50 people about what they actually do for a living and how they feel about it.
-For a year, Schouten listened to people talk about their work: about profession, their boss, their colleagues, their life – what they imagined it would be like and how it turned out.
-From the barge master (‘the romance has sailed away’) to the real estate agent (‘your private life gets a bit involved, three years ago I got divorced’).
-He has strolled across a golf course with the man in charge of keeping the grass green (greenkeeper), sat hoisting lager with a postman (‘they sometimes think it’s some imbibing professionie’) and sagged with the bouncer of a night pub.
-In short: everyday working life.
+The book Werk is also relevant for those interested.
+In Werk, Hague Post journalist Martin Schouten interviews 50 people about what they actually do for a living and what they think about it.
+For a year, Schouten listened to people talk about their work: about their profession, their boss, their colleagues, their life – what they had imagined and how it turned out.
+From the barge skipper (“the romance has sailed away”) to the real estate agent (“your private life gets a bit involved, three years ago I got divorced”).
+He has strolled across a golf course with the man whose job it was to keep the grass green (greenkeeper), sat hoisting lager with a letter carrier (‘they sometimes think it’s some imbicile professionie’) and sagged with the bouncer of a nightclub.
+In short: everyday work life.
 Wonderful.